Ezibenroc/beertorrent/report.md

 We present here the strategy used for the choice of the peers.

 * Select a file randomly.
-* For this file, select the next piece deterministicaly (in increasing order).
+* For this file, select the next piece deterministically (in increasing order).
 * Select a peer randomly.
-* If the random peer selection fails, then select deterministicaly the peer (take the first one which have the desired piece).
+* If the random peer selection fails, then select deterministically the peer (take the first one which have the desired piece).
-* If the peer selection fails again, then choose deterministicaly the file, repeating this strategy for the piece and the peer.
+* If the peer selection fails again, then choose deterministically the file, repeating this strategy for the piece and the peer.

 We thus choose randomly the file and the peer when there remains enough non-downloaded pieces.
-This avoid a situation where all clients would send their requets to the same peer.
+This avoid a situation where all clients would send their requests to the same peer.
-When there is not enough remaining pieces, we choose deterministicaly to ensure the termination.
+When there is not enough remaining pieces, we choose deterministically to ensure the termination.